shangzhouye/search-and-navigation-public/README.md

 ## Overview:

-This repository is an assignment of ME469 Machine Learning and Artificial Intelligence for Robotics, 2019, NU.

-It implemented an A* search algorithm to generate 2-D path that navigates while avoilding obstacles, as well as a controller that enables a differential wheeled robot to drive the path.
+This project implemented an A* search algorithm to generate 2-D path that navigates while avoilding obstacles, as well as a controller that enables a differential wheeled robot to drive the path.

 ## Environment